 Bored with your usual activities in the city?
-Explore the islands around Hong Kong for something a little different
+Explore these islands around Hong Kong for something a little different.

-From work to happy hours, boozy brunches and yoga classes, the hectic city life can be overwhelming sometimes, but we know it’s not always possible to take the time off.
-Luckily, we live in a region with over 250 outlying islands, where escaping the city for a short day trip on the weekend has always been so easy.
-Whether you’re planning to go on a picnic, play at the beach, or go on an adventurous hike, make the most of Hong Kong’s beautiful nature by exploring the islands around Hong Kong.
-Now just hop on a ferry and you’re ready for a fantastic island getaway!
+From work to happy hours, boozy brunches, and yoga classes, the hectic city life can be overwhelming sometimes, and we know it’s not always possible to take time off.
+Luckily, we live in a region with over 250 outlying islands, where escaping the city for a short day trip on the weekend has always been pretty easy.
+So, whether you’re planning to go on a picnic, play at the beach, or challenge yourself to an adventurous hike, make the most of Hong Kong’s beautiful nature by exploring the islands around Hong Kong.
+Just hop on a ferry and you’re ready for a fantastic island getaway!

 Explore the islands around Hong Kong

 Located on the southwest of Hong Kong Island, Cheung Chau is between 30 minutes and an hour away from Central, depending on the ferry that you are taking.
 Just like Lamma Island, Cheung Chau is an island of no cars, so you can only explore the island by foot or bicycles.
 The area attracts most visitors during the famous Cheung Chau Bun Festival, which is named after the tradition of bun snatching done by climbing the bun-covered towers located at Pak Tai Temple.

 Other than that, the island is also home to Tung Wan Beach – the place where Hong Kong’s first-ever Olympic gold medallist and windsurfing champion, Lee Lai-shan, had trained.
 While you’re here, don’t forget to taste their delicious street food, such as fish balls, chicken thigh, and red bean cake with ice cream.
 Cheung Chau is definitely one of the most quaint islands around Hong Kong.